patrickfrey/mewa/doc/tutorial.md

 In contrast to the example [language1](example_language1.md) the typesystem module has been splitted in several parts of maximum 100 lines of code to make them digestible.
 The snippets implementing helper functions are in the directory ```tutorial/sections```.
 The snippets implementing the functions attached to the _AST_ nodes are in the directory ```tutorial/ast```.

-Because the amount of code in this second part, we will not inspect it so closely as in the tutorial anymore.
+Because the amount of code in this part, we will not inspect it so closely as in the tutorial anymore.
 But I hope that after the tutorial you will still get a grip on the code shown.

 ### Header